mannusschomaker/ProgrameerProject-1/PROCESS.md

 the sliders of the years have been changed to only contain the years the olympics happendend and not when thy were skipped (examples: 1940, 1944, 1948). i decided to make the slider linear over the years that the Olympics took place.

 the toggle to choose between summer and winter is now styled and fully functional

+# day 7

+lines in Line graph are continuous, when a country did not compete for a year in between this is shown as an intermediate between the previous and next time they participated.

+the lines are between the latest and earliest time a country competed.

+# day 8

+when hovering the stacked bar chart dotted lines representing the history of that country are added in the line graph

+i choose to do this relative and not absolute

+# day 9